 I have noticed that pecans tend to be a little softer than the walnuts afterwards.
 But maybe that’s just me.

-Next toss 5 ounces of spinach with 5 ounces of spring greens and top it with sliced honeycrisp apples, red onion, dried Michigan cherries, maple candied pecans (or walnuts), soft gorgonzola and fresh black pepper and some parsley too.
+Next toss 5 ounces of both spinach and spring greens and top it with 1 to 2 sliced honeycrisp apples, 1/2 of a red onion – thinly sliced, 1/2 cup dried Michigan cherries, the maple candied pecans (or walnuts), 2 to 3 ounces crumbled gorgonzola.
+Lastly season with fresh black pepper and sprinkle with minced fresh parsley.

 Then drizzle spoonfuls of the cider dijon dressing over the Michigan cherry salad.
 Prepare to fall in love.